nikithad14/Scilab-control-system-toolbox-development-functions/diff_iddata/diff_iddata.md

 https://github.com/akash-sankar/CSToolboxFunctions/blob/main/iddata/iddata.sci
 ## Note
 - Use struct(x) to view the outputs in Octave
 - This function uses built-in diff function.
-The diff function in 2024 Scilab Version accepts 0 as a second argument.
-In 2025 Scilab versions, the second argument must be a non zero positive integer.Hence the first testcase will produce an error in Scilab 2025 version.
+The diff function in 2024.1.0 and 2023.1.0 Scilab Version accepts 0 as a second argument.
+In 2025.1.0 Scilab versions, the second argument must be a non zero positive integer.Hence the first testcase will produce an error in Scilab 2025.1.0 version.
 ## Examples
 ## 1
 ```